fhnw-students/wodss-tippspiel-doc/README.md

 ### Static data

 Static data are the `location`, `nation` and the `game_phase` table.
-These table will not be changed by the application.
+These tables will not be changed by the application.

 ### User